johndpope/tendermint/docs/specification/new-spec/consensus-reactor.md

 2)  Sleep PeerGossipSleepDuration
 ```

+### Gossip Data For Catchup

+This function is responsible for helping peer catch up if it is at the smaller height (prs.Height < rs.Height).
+The function executes the following logic:

+    if peer does not have all block parts for prs.ProposalBlockPart then
+        blockMeta =  Load Block Metadata for height prs.Height from blockStore
+        if (!blockMeta.BlockID.PartsHeader == prs.ProposalBlockPartsHeader) then
+            Sleep PeerGossipSleepDuration
+    	return
+        Part = pick a random proposal block part the peer does not have
+        Send BlockPartMessage(prs.Height, prs.Round, Part) to the peer on the DataChannel
+        if send returns true, record that the peer knows the corresponding block Part
+        return
+    else Sleep PeerGossipSleepDuration

 ## Gossip Votes Routine

 It is used to send the following message: `VoteMessage` on the VoteChannel.